masayukioguni/saitho/README.md

 # Saitho

-TODO: Write a gem description
+text a random that saitho said

 ## Installation